geoffstanley/neutral-surfaces/README.md

 #### Omega surfaces

-Omega surfaces (Klocker et al., 2009) are highly accurate approximately neutral surfaces, formed from an iterative procedure that solves a global least squares problem to minimize the neutrality error.
+Omega surfaces (Klocker et al., 2009;  Stanley et al. 2020) are highly accurate approximately neutral surfaces, formed from an iterative procedure that solves a global least squares problem to minimize the neutrality error.

 #### Topobaric surfaces